Travel Basics – 2025 Dutch Grand Prix

 Netherlands Travel: Need to Know

-• The Netherlands operates in Central European Time (CET), which is GMT+1.
+• Timezone: he Netherlands operates in Central European Time (CET), which is GMT+1.

-• Traffic drives on the right-hand side of the road in the Netherlands.
+• Driving: You drive on the right side of the road in the Netherlands.
+The blood alcohol limit for drivers & cyclists is 0.05%.

 • Learn More: Netherlands Tourism Official Website